future-architect/eslint-plugin-vue-scoped-css/docs/rules/no-deprecated-v-enter-v-leave-class.md

 This rule reports the use of the `v-enter` and `v-leave` classes renamed in Vue 3 as an error.
 You should change it to use the `v-enter-from` and `v-leave-from` classes instead.

-See [Migration from Vue 2 - Transition Class Change] for more details.
+See [Vue 3 Migration Guide - Transition Class Change] for more details.

 <eslint-code-block :rules="{'vue-scoped-css/no-deprecated-v-enter-v-leave-class': ['error']}">